clarkedarkmatter/carrieforky-0d637/content/pages/index.md

           could be motivation, At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a distraction, on remote, it could be motivation
-      - question: How is this different from what we have today?
+      - question: How can we lower the cost of living in our area?
         answer: >-
           At the office, working together is often a distraction, on remote, it could be motivation, At the office, working together is often a